what honey is the best for colds

 What honey is the best for me?

-The health benefits of honey are well recognized and scientifically proved today.
-Besides its topical use honey has a wide range of internal therapeutic uses triggered by its amazing properties.
+The health benefits of honey are well recognized and scientifically proven today.
+Besides its topical use, honey has a wide range of internal therapeutic uses triggered by its amazing properties.
 Although all types of honey are good for our health, yet due to their floral source, some of them have specific particularities which recommend them for specific conditions and diseases.
 And every person wants to know what honey is the best for him.

 Here are some of them, focusing on the ones with scientific studies that investigate and support their therapeutic properties.
 You can find them at each type of honey’s article, on this site.

 Also, please always remember that honey is not a magical pill and it is more preventative than curative.
 If it is too late for you to change your habits, it is not for your children.
-Help them appreciate honey and whenever possible replace sugar with honey.
+Help them appreciate honey and whenever possible, replace sugar with honey.

 Cardiovascular diseases